Evidently most of the digital cameras with semiconductor

 diameter and the thickness of the wall.
 Used with an usual

-landscape scenery it shows the strange effect that e.g. roads
+landscape scenery strange effect may occur, e.g. roads running to

 When talking about resolution it is highly recommended to get an